How to stand on a skateboard

 Avoid playing tricks at the start.
 Don’t rush and do one thing at a time until you have completely mastered how to normally move on a skateboard.
 After that, you can enjoy playing tricks and showing off to your friends.

-Inclined edges:
+Inclined Edges:

 Avoid getting onto the inclined edges that are the nose and tail of the skateboard.